Pelham Racquet Club hosting USTA state championship - Shelby County Reporter

 This is always a big event for the PRC, as it gives them an opportunity to show off their venue and to bring in revenue for the city.

 “We love hosting events like this,” Mills said.
-“We love working with the USTA, and we are more than happy to open our doors to them and hos the state tournament, while showcasing our club and how special it is.
+“We love working with the USTA, and we are more than happy to open our doors to them and host the state tournament, while showcasing our club and how special it is.
 When you bring in this many people from out of the area, they want to stay in our hotels and eat at our restaurants, so it is really great.”

 The USTA is the largest recreational tennis league in the nation, with more than 500,000 players competing in league games throughout the year.
 There are more than 13,000 league players throughout Alabama who compete up to this state championship game.